 The Lightness of Nature

-The snow is very reflective.
-Just having a little bit of light will have a big effect on the snow.
-This is because the snow is uneven and therefore bounces the light everywhere, the little icicles in the snow sparkle.
-White is the greatest reflective colour because it is the full spectrum–all the colours together–and snow makes the whole landscape white.
-Melted snow (ice) also has a shiny glaze that reflects.
-So even though it is dark, the white snowy landscape lightens up the place.
-In the dark, the light bouncing from moon is also very bright in the northern sky, which reflects on the snow and the water.
-And, of course, if you look up you have the Northern Lights brightening the sky.
+There is light all around thanks to snow!
+Just a little bit of light will have a big effect on the snow.
+White is the greatest reflective colour because it is the full spectrum–all the colours together–so snow bounces light, which makes the whole landscape bright.
+Even though the sun does not rise in the Arctic winter, the moon is very bright in the northern sky, which also reflects on the snow.
+And, of course, if you look up, you have the Northern Lights brightening the sky.

 Norwegians love fire.
 Any chance they get they will light up a candle.
 It is normal to see many candles on tables and windowsills.
-Welcome Candles are small dishes that nestle in the snow by front doors to greet visitors.
+Welcome candles are small dishes that nestle in the snow by front doors to greet visitors.
 Shops also use these candles to welcome customers in from the cold as well as open fire torches.
 The fireplace is the centre of the home and many Norwegians have the fire going every night in winter.
-(It is a great way to preserve energy.)
 Even though the sun can’t be seen, a fire always warms the soul.

 The lights in the city, suburb streets and even the snow tracks are always on during the dark season.
 The lights give off a low glow rather than stark whiteness and adds to the beauty of winter.
 Also in the city, the Christmas lights are lit at the beginning of the dark season right before Advent and stay on until mid-January.